dario2994/bashelp/README.md

 ```bash
 bashelp -a
 ```
-you can interactively add a command to you shelf, then get it with
+you can interactively add a command to your shelf, then get it with
 ```bash
 bashelp CommandTag